 If you work a nine to five, chances are you’re running in the dark November through February (at least).
 For about $40, you can make sure cars (and scooters, and hipsters on bikes, and skater bros) won’t miss you when you’re out crushing it.

 What are those snazzy pink bands you ask?
 If you grew up in the 90s, you should know.
-For some unknown reason Nathan (a company, not a random man) decided to use the glorious technology of snap bracelets for reflective gear.
-I don’t hate it.
-Don’t worry, if you’re not into pink, they come in other colors.
-Find them here.
+For some unknown reason, Nathan (a company, not a random man) decided to use the glorious technology of snap bracelets for reflective gear.If you don’t want to spring for a vest, start with a budget-friendly option like anklets or bracelets.